The 2017 National Conference of Seeing Things Whole, October 6-8th at Augsburg University

 As a student in the Nicaragua course, Pierce captured some of her experiences through photos and video footage.
 Once home, she and her daughter, Chelsea Babcock, created a video as a way to reflect on what she and other participants discovered.

-Augsburg College has a long history of global engagement led by the staff in Augsburg’s Center for Global Education and Experience.
+Augsburg University has a long history of global engagement led by the staff in Augsburg’s Center for Global Education and Experience.

 About the course